learn-co-curriculum/dsc-introduction-to-time-series/README.md

 Comparing box and whisker plots by consistent intervals is a useful tool.
 Within an interval, it can help to spot outliers (dots above or below the whiskers).

 Across intervals, we can look for multiple year trends, seasonality, and other structural information that could be modeled.
-Seasonality is generally not a thing in financial data, but in the lab that follows you'll explore visualizing the temperature data!
+Seasonality is generally not a thing in financial data, but in the lab that follows you'll, explore visualizing seasonal temperature data!

 ## Time series heat maps